 Dynamic Programming: Introduced by Bellman, this approach breaks down the TSP into subproblems and solves them recursively, which is highly effective for specific TSP variants, though its complexity grows exponentially.
 [23]

-Approximation and Heuristic Algorithms: These algorithms are designed to find near-optimal solutions within a reasonable time frame, especially for largescale problems where exact methods are computationally infeasible.
+Approximation and Heuristic Algorithms: These algorithms are designed to find near-optimal solutions within a reasonable time frame, specifically for largescale problems where exact methods are computationally infeasible.
 Examples include:

 Greedy Algorithms: These algorithms make a series of locally optimal choices in the hope of finding a global optimum.
 An example is the Nearest